xlab-uiuc/kube-523/kube-dev-01-24/README.md

 ### Manually creating 3 Pods, and joining them as an ensemble

-We can manually replicate the resource definitions we wrote for the Pod and PVC for three times.
+We can manually replicate the resource definitions we wrote for the Pod and PVC three times.
-You can find the resource definitions in the repo: [Pods](3-node/zk-pods.yaml) [PVCs](3-node/pvc.yaml)
+You can find the resource definitions in the repo: [3-node/zk-pods.yaml](3-node/zk-pods.yaml) [3-node/pvc.yaml](3-node/pvc.yaml)

 Pay attention to the changed fields in the Pods and PVCs.

 You will notice that we added an additional Service resource when creating 3 Pods.
-This Service resource provides a FQDN for each Pod we create, so that they know how to communicate with each other and form an ensemble.
+This Service resource provides an FQDN for each Pod we create so that they know how to communicate with each other and form an ensemble.

 ### Introducing StatefulSet

 Manually creating 3 Pods requires a lot of manual effort, and does not scale well if you want more replicas.
 Let's look at another resource, `StatefulSet``, defined by Kubernetes, which can simplify the management process.

-The StatefulSet resource allows to templating the Pod resources and PVC resources, and automatically creating multiple Pods and PVCs according to the specified replica number.
+The StatefulSet resource allows templating the Pod resources and PVC resources, and automatically creating multiple Pods and PVCs according to the specified replica number.

 Let's try to deploy the same 3-replica ZooKeeper ensemble with the StatefulSet resource.
-You can find the StatefulSet resource definition [here](stateful_set/stateful_set.yaml).
+You can find the StatefulSet resource definition [stateful_set/stateful_set.yaml](stateful_set/stateful_set.yaml).

 Run `kubectl apply -f stateful_set/stateful_set.yaml` to create the StatefulSet resource in etcd.
 And run `kubectl get pods` to wait for all Pods to get ready.